-Through a combination of social theory, fieldwork, and engagement with civic leaders, the objective of my teaching is to provide students with a critical understanding of urban problems and the methods needed to address environmental health inequities in neighborhoods.
+Through a combination of social theory, fieldwork, and engagement with civic leaders, the objective of Michael's teaching is to provide students with a critical understanding of urban problems and the methods needed to address environmental health inequities in neighborhoods.

-At Yale, I teach courses on environmental policy, sustainability, health, and equity, with a particular focus on community-engaged learning with state and local policymakers.
-At the University of Washington, University of San Francisco, and UC Berkeley, I served as the instructor for the Doris Duke Conservation Scholars Program, Urban Sustainability & Environmental Governance Practicum, and the Climate Action Planning Studio.
-I was appointed the lead graduate student instructor for the following graduate-level courses: Youth Urban Planning Studio; Healthy Cities; Environmental Policy and Regulation Studio; and Introduction to Planning Practice.
+At UC Irvine and Yale, he has taught courses on environmental policy, sustainability, health, and environmental justice, with a particular focus on community-engaged learning with state and local policymakers.
+During his time at the University of Washington, University of San Francisco, and UC Berkeley, Michael served as the instructor for the Doris Duke Conservation Scholars Program, Urban Sustainability & Environmental Governance Practicum, and the Climate Action Planning Studio, respectively.
+Currently, he serves on the advisory board and as a research mentor for the Global Sustainability Scholars Network at the University of Colorado, Boulder.

 Michael also served two years as a research mentor for the Summer Research Opportunity Program (SROP) administered by the graduate division at UC Berkeley.
 SROP is an intensive academic program for undergraduate students from traditionally disadvantaged communities interested in exploring careers in academia.
 In the program, he developed pedagogical approaches that required students to engage in community-based research projects with local environmental justice groups.

 As a youth, in Pacoima, Sylmar, and Lakeview Terrace, Michael was surrounded by people resisting environmental racism.
 Whether protesting the siting of landfills or organizing to demand the cleanup of toxic properties, they sought to understand how these situations originated, to develop alternatives, and to imagine new environmental futures.

 This has focused his work on what the conceptualization of environmental justice and climate change has meant to activists, policymakers, experts, and scholars alike.